German Pink Tomato

-The German Pink tomato is a Bavarian variety that is currently grown in Festina, Iowa.
+The German pink tomato is a Bavarian variety that is currently grown in Festina, Iowa.
 The plants produce large 1-2 pound meaty fruits with few seeds.
-The German Pink has a full sweet flavor, even floral, and a tender skin.
+The German Pink tomato has a full sweet flavor, even floral, and it is tender skinned.
 The tomato is an extremely versatile fruit, as it is excellent for canning and freezing but also slicing and juicing.